JakeTTU/portfolio/PCA_Eigenfaces/README.md

 To Run:
  1. Download the repo to the Desktop
- 2. Run script.R
+ 2. Run script.R in RStudio
- 3. Run dashboard.R
+ 3. Run dashboard.R in RStudio